ajasmin/HNRetweet/README.md

 **Installing:**

 - In Firefox install [Greasemonkey][3] and click on the install button bellow.
-- In Chrome just click on the install button bellow.
+- In Chrome install [Tampermonkey][8] and click on the install button bellow.
 - In Opera right-click on the button bellow select *"Save Linked Content As..."* and put the script in an empty folder
 Then set that folder as the userscripts folder in:
 [Opera button] > [Settings] > [Preferences] / [Advanced] / [Content] / [JavaScript options]